 Tracks like “Afterimage” and “Mannequin Love” make the vocals feel like another layer to the instrumental palette that seamlessly blends into these intoxicating walls of sound that I could simply drown in.
 “Afterimage,” in particular, has the guest Rimon giving these heavenly wails to add to the beautiful futuristic vibe of this already amazing instrumental.
 I also loved the very progressive and funky “Dear Alan,” with its many instrumental shifts and unique phases topped off with a fantastically funky bassline.

-I also quite liked “Muscle Memory,” though I was initially kinda hesitant on the first minute or so of build up, it felt somewhat grating and slow, like ripping velcro off my ears, but it quickly blossoms into a very pretty and cinematic futuristic soundscape perfect for walking the mean streets at night.
+I also quite liked “Muscle Memory,” though I was initially kinda hesitant on the first minute or so of the build.
+It felt somewhat grating and slow, like ripping velcro off my ears, but it quickly blossoms into a very pretty and cinematic futuristic soundscape perfect for walking the mean streets at night.
 It might just be me that hears this, but I swear the synth riff at the end of the track is the same one off “You Make My Dreams Come True” by Hall & Oates.
 Of course, the album ends with the aptly titled, “The End,” featuring Thundercat, and his airy and high register vocals pair wonders with the rising synths and booming 3D-feeling core of the song.
 It climaxes into this wonderful flourish by the end before abruptly cutting out like I just crashed my tron bike.
-It serves as a fitting and appropriately dramatic sounding end for this album.
+It serves as a fitting and appropriately dramatic-sounding end for this album.

-This year, in general, has been filled with great bounce back albums from several artists.
+This year, in general, has been filled with great bounce-back albums from several artists.
 While Hyperdrama certainly ain’t the best of that bunch, I would say it’s the biggest bounce back from the weak and disappointing records before it.
 It’s the most focused and ambitious the duo has been in a while, and it excites me for whatever they plan to do next.

 Sorry if this review didn’t have as much witty commentary as the previous ones, but that kind of just happens when the album is really that good.
 Still, I guess I should say something funny in the end here.
 Uh, plobgobble, sure.